cs50nestm/cs50labs/operators/README.md

 ## Arithmetic Operators

 The addition (`+`), subtraction (`-`), and multiplication (`*`) operators work the same way in C as they do in your math class.
 No big surprises here.

-We can write
+We can write:

 ```c
 10 * 3
 ```

 and of course the result would be `30`.

 We can use these operators with numbers or variables.
-If we've already assigned the value `10` to an integer variable `a`, we would get the same result by writing
+If we've already assigned the value `10` to an integer variable `a`, we would get the same result by writing:

 ```c
 a * 3;